bhavyasharma2/disfluency-restoration-system/README.md

     └── ...
 ```

+> The folder name and structure must remain unchanged for the notebook to run correctly.

 ---

 ### Step 4: Dataset Path Used in Code

-The notebook assumes the following paths:
+The notebook assumes the following dataset paths:

 ```python
 INPUT_DIR = '/kaggle/input/nppe-2-automatic-disfluency-restoration'